-The Corrections Division consists of a wide variety of services and components that provide basic care and custody for every person arrested and held in the jail.
+The Corrections Division consists of a wide variety of services and components that provide basic care and custody for every person arrested and held in jail.

 Inmates may receive mail delivered by the U.S. Postal Service or private delivery service.
 We receive deliveries Monday through Friday.

 Effective October 4, 2011, all general correspondence mail will be limited to plain, pre‐stamped postcards only.
-This new policy is for the safety of the staff at the Okeechobee County Sheriff's Office, Corrections Division and inmates.
+This new policy is for the safety of the staff at the Okeechobee County Sheriff's Office, Corrections Division, and inmates.
 Privileged/Legal mail will continue to be allowed to be sent via envelopes.
-All Privileged/Legal mail must have a recognizable, legitimate address of a legal firm or other governmental unit.
+All Privileged/Legal mail must have a recognizable, legitimate address of a legal firm or other governmental units.
 Inmates may purchase either pre‐stamped postcards or envelopes from the commissary to use for outgoing mail.
-Any incoming correspondence deemed not privileged/legal mail, with a stamp on it, will be returned to sender.
+Any incoming correspondence deemed not privileged/legal mail, with a stamp on it, will be returned to the sender.

 Any letter or correspondence, of any type, found within the envelope will not be forwarded to the inmate.
 The entire policy is posted in the jail reception area and all dorms.

 Post Office Drawer 1397

 Okeechobee, Florida 34973-1397